matuzo/sublime/README.md

 Custom Emmet snippets and overrides of some default settings.

+**Path to file in Sublime Text 3 on OS X:** ~/Library/Application Support/Sublime Text 3/Packages/User/Emmet.sublime-settings
+**Or via Sublime Text menu:** Sublime Text > Preferences > Package Settings > Emmet > Settings User

-All default snippets and abbreviations can be found in their [snippets.json](https://github.com/emmetio/emmet/blob/master/lib/snippets.json) file and a list of all settings on their [website](http://docs.emmet.io/customization/preferences/).
+All default snippets and abbreviations can be found in their [snippets.json](https://github.com/emmetio/emmet/blob/master/lib/snippets.json) file.
+A list of all settings is available on the [ Emmet website](http://docs.emmet.io/customization/preferences/).